dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 ## Memory Hierarchy {#sec:MemHierar}

 To effectively utilize all the hardware resources provisioned in a CPU, the machine needs to be fed with the right data at the right time.
+Failing to do so requires fetching a variable from main memory, which takes around 100 ns.
+From a CPU perspective is a very long time.
 Understanding the memory hierarchy is critically important to delivering the performance capabilities of a CPU.
 Most programs exhibit the property of locality: they don’t access all code or data uniformly.
 A CPU memory hierarchy is built on two fundamental properties:

 * **Temporal locality**: when a given memory location is accessed, the same location will likely be accessed again soon.
 Ideally, we want this information to be in the cache next time we need it.
 * **Spatial locality**: when a given memory location is accessed, nearby locations will likely be accessed soon.
 This refers to placing related data close to each other.
 When a program reads a single byte from memory, typically, a larger chunk of memory (a cache line) is fetched because very often, the program will require that data soon.